isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-heel-pain-when-walking.markdown

 - Some wearers reported that the stitches unraveled after a few months of use

 ### [4.
 Gravity Defyer Women's G-Defy Plantar Fasciitis Shoes](https://www.amazon.com/dp/B07VGL7LT6/?tag=p-policy-20)
 Finding a shoe thats comfortable and can help in alleviating heel pain while walking can be daunting.
-Gravity Defyer  G-Defy is an excellent shoe for alleviating pain and discomfort especially if youre suffering from plantar fasciitis, back injuries, and knee pain among other conditions.
+Gravity DefyerÂ  G-Defy is an excellent shoe for alleviating pain and discomfort especially if youre suffering from plantar fasciitis, back injuries, and knee pain among other conditions.

 This heel pain shoe provides unmatched foot stability, comfort, and cushioning.
 This is a pain relief-walking shoe that features VersoShock Technology.
 The technology provides excellent shock absorption helping to prevent injuries caused by hard impact while walking.